CubeSuite/TTMod-EquinoxsModUtils/README.md

 First, in your ```Awake()``` function, create an instance of the ```NewUnlockDetails``` class.
 Ensure that you provide data for every field like in the example below.
 If your new Unlock does not depend on any others, do not include the ```dependencyNames``` field.
 An Unlock is limited to two dependencies.
 EMU will not add the new Unlock if you provide more than this.
 If you want to set the Sprite to a vanilla one, leave that field for now and continue this guide to the end.
+You must use CoreType.Red (Tier 1, purple in-game) or CoreType.Blue (Tier 2, blue in-game).
+Attempting to use another colour will result in the new Unlock not being added.

 ```csharp
 void Awake() {